VictorYou/homework/README.md

 ek exec -it svc/myjenkins -c jenkins -- /bin/cat /run/secrets/chart-admin-password && echo
 ```
 password is `UmPnUvrbluoku2Np37um36` in this case.
-apply for dynamic jenkins from https://my.noip.com, with hostname as `homework-jenkins.ddns.net` and `homework-app.ddns.net` and ip as what you get from checking ing, i.e, `54.151.84.97`, in this case

 deploy ingress for jenkins
 ```hcl
 ek apply -f - <<EOF